 - 1 l water (I used tap water as it’s safe to drink where I live)

-The lemonade has a wonderful sweet coumarin flavor.
-I’d say it tastes even better than sweet woodruff lemonade – and I love woodruff! 😉 I’ll definitely make this lemonade again! 😀
+Sweet clover lemonade has a wonderful sweet coumarin flavor.
+It tastes even better than woodruff lemonade – and I love woodruff! 😉 I’ll definitely make the lemonade again! 😀

 The white melilot (Melilotus albus) is even more common and therefore easier to find.
-This white sweet clover is also edible, but it mightn’t taste as sweet.
+White sweet clover is also edible, but it has a bit less flavor.